teambit/docs/docs/build-pipeline/03-create-build-task.md

 See the example above.

 ### Append to the start or end of the pipeline, in relation to other tasks
-This methodology lets the task itself determine its position in the build pipeline sequence.

-It places the task at the start or end of the build pipeline sequence, and lists all other tasks needed to run successfully before it is executed.
+This methodology places the task at the start or end of the build pipeline sequence, and lists all other tasks needed to run successfully before it is executed.

 Example: